 Emil Ferris is the author of ‘My Favorite Thing Is Monsters – Part1’ (Fantagraphics) Emil is also a painter, writer, illustrator and sculptor for the toy industry.

+Jesse Jacobs works from his home in Hamilton, Ontario, Canada.
 His books are available through Koyama Press and his work can be viewed at

 Ben Passmore is the drawler of the Goodbye, Your Black Friend, and DAYGLOAYHOLE.
 His comics are about nihilistic sci-fi romps, punk, porn addiction, black alienation, Anarchism, (more…)